203marcos/toyRobot/README.md

 # Toy Robot Simulation

-This project is part of the **T300 - Functional Programming** course, taught by **Prof. Bruno Lopes**.
+This project is part of the **T300 - Functional Programming** course.
 It implements a simulation of a toy robot moving on a square tabletop, following specific commands.
 This problem is also a common exercise in technical interviews, as it tests problem-solving skills, modular design, and the ability to work with constraints.

 ## Problem Description